RagnarokOS/distrib/README.md

     $ cd distrib/

-Build `miniroot.tgz`:
+Build a release (miniroot + live ISO):

+    $ make
-    # make miniroot
+    # make release

-The resulting tarball will be saved in the current working directory (/usr/src/ragnarok/distrib).
+The resulting miniroot tarball will be saved in the current working directory (/usr/src/ragnarok/distrib).

-Build the iso:

-    $ cd iso/
-    $ make live-config
-    # make iso

 The resulting ISO will be saved in /usr/src/ragnarok/distrib/iso/live.